-A Personal Network is a group of people who meet together to become the foundation of a family’s Future Plan.
-They carry out functions that are difficult for the friend or relative with a disability to carry out on their own.
+A Personal Support Network is a group of people who meet together to become the foundation of a family’s Future Plan.
+They carry out roles and responsibilities that are difficult for the friend or relative with a disability to carry out on their own.
 For some, this will mean practical assistance with housing, employment and recreation.
 For others it will mean developing closer ties to neighbors and the community.
-Personal Networks ensure a safe and secure future for people with disabilities and contribute to their quality of life by:
+Personal Support Networks ensure a safe and secure future for people with disabilities and contribute to their quality of life by:

 - Advocating on behalf of the person with a disability

 - Providing links to others in the community

 - Spending time with the person

 - Providing security and a sense of relief for all family members